JPC SYSTEMIC PATHOLOGY

 HISTORY: Located in the left superior temporal lobe was a focal, circumscribed (2.3 cm), grayish‑white, firm mass.

-HISTOPATHOLOGIC DESCRIPTION: Brain, cerebrum: Effacing 70% of the tissue, affecting both gray and white matter, and compressing the adjacent neuropil is a 1.5 cm diameter granuloma composed of a large central area of necrotic debris (necrosis) centered on small, primarily extracellular clusters of brown pigmented yeast, pseudohyphae and hyphae, further surrounded by low numbers of epithelioid macrophages and rare multinucleated giant cells.
-At the periphery, there are multiple foci of deeply basophilic mineral admixed with foamy gitter cells, few remaining gliovascular strands, and low numbers of multinucleate giant cells that occasionally contain intracytoplasmic fungal hyphae.
+HISTOPATHOLOGIC DESCRIPTION: Brain, cerebrum: Effacing 70% of the tissue, affecting both gray and white matter, and compressing the adjacent neuroparenchyma is a 1.5 cm diameter granuloma composed of a large central area of eosinophilic cellular and karyorrhectic debris (necrotic debris) interspersed with small, primarily extracellular clusters of brown pigmented yeast, pseudohyphae, and hyphae, further surrounded by low numbers of epithelioid macrophages and rare multinucleated giant cells.
+At the periphery of the granuloma, internal to a thick, 400um wide band of dense, mature fibrous connective tissue, there are multiple foci of deeply basophilic mineral admixed with epithelioid macrophages, few foamy gitter cells, few remaining gliovascular strands, and low numbers of multinucleate giant cells that occasionally contain intracytoplasmic fungal hyphae.
 Yeasts are round to oval, 8‑10 um in diameter, and occasionally form chains (pseudohyphae).
-Hyphae are septate, with parallel walls that are 4-6um in width and with occasional bulbous dilatations up to 25um in diameter.
-The granuloma is surrounded by a 400 um wide band of fibrous connective tissue that is infiltrated by few lymphocytes, plasma cells, and neutrophils.
-These inflammatory cells also form multifocal perivascular cuffs around small vessels lined by hypertrophic (reactive) endothelial cells and minimally infiltrate the meninges.
-There is multifocal mild gliosis in the adjacent, spongiotic neuropil including few gemistocytes and rod-shaped microglia.
+Hyphae are septate, with parallel 4-6um walls, with occasional bulbous dilatations up to 25um in diameter.
+The fibrous capsule and surrounding neuroparenchyma are multifocally infiltrated by few lymphocytes, plasma cells, and neutrophils, which multifocally form perivascular cuffs around small vessels and minimally infiltrate the meninges.
+There is multifocal mild gliosis in the adjacent, spongiotic neuropil including few gemistocytes and rod-shaped microglia (rod cells).

-· Dematiaceous fungi are widespread saprophytes and cause opportunistic infections
+· Dematiaceous fungi are widespread saprophytes and cause opportunistic infections; species include Alternaria, Bipolaris, Cladosporium, Curvularia, Exophila, Phialophora, Wangiella, Drechslera

 · Two forms of phaeohyphomycosis are described: